mlabs-haskell/clb/docs/reports/ms6/article.md

 **KON** (Kupo + Ogmios + Node) can be used to run applications as well as tests.

-To make CLB emulator accessible to CTL (and potentially other frameworks) we had two options:
+To make the CLB emulator accessible to CTL (and potentially other frameworks) we had two options:
-* Mimic the node in a limited way, and keep using Kupo and Ogmios and the exisiting local backend provider.
+* Mimic the node in a limited way, and keep using Kupo and Ogmios and the existing local backend provider.
 * Roll out a custom `QueryHandle` implementation.

 We opted for the former approach mostly due to its consistency and compatibility reusing existing parts and because `QueryHandle` API was (and is still) not standardized, so it would be not compatible with other frameworks besides CTL.
-CTL talks to the emulator process via Ogmios, and query the sate using Kupo, though one can work directly using mini-protocols if needed.
+CTL talks to the emulator process via Ogmios, and queries the sate using Kupo, though one can work directly using mini-protocols if needed.

-To mimic the node there is an executable called `cardano-node-socket-emulator` based on the `clb` library we've already seen that is supposed to be used in lieu of a real `cardano-node` executable when doing testing.
+To mimic the node there is an executable called `cardano-node-socket-emulator` based on the `clb` library we've already seen that is supposed to be used instead of a real `cardano-node` executable when doing testing.
 This executable is compatible (to some extent) with `cardano-node` in terms of CLI and maintains an IPC socket that implements a subset of __Ouroboros mini-protocols__ needed: